WyattBlue/auto-editor/README.md

 **Auto-Editor** is a command line application for automatically **editing video and audio** by analyzing where sections are silent and making cuts based off that information.

 ## New in 20w33a
-* Added `--video_bitrate` which allows you to change the video size when you use video codec like h264.
-* Exporting to premiere shows more useful information.
-* `--clear_cache` has been removed.
-* `--sample_rate` has been moved to size options.
+* the default for `--sample_rate` is now the same as the input.
+* the default `--video_codec` is now the same as the video.
+* the `--hardware_accel` option has been removed because it is not used anywhere in the program.

 [See the Changelog](https://github.com/WyattBlue/auto-editor/blob/master/resources/CHANGELOG.md) for all the differences between releases.